theochem/horton/doc/tech_dev_documentation.rst

     (cd doc; firefox http://localhost:8000 &; make livehtml)

-This sets up a server at `localhost:8000` and rebuilds website whenever you make a change to the source files.
+This sets up a server at `localhost:8000` and rebuilds the website whenever you make a change to the source files.
 Just like any other process, you can stop it with `Ctrl-C`